 Like any sports coach, hockey coaches form players' opinions through careful observation over time.
 Every action on the ice during games or practices contributes to this assessment.
 Coaches scrutinize players' performances, looking for strengths and weaknesses in various aspects of their game.

 Unfortunately, once this mental picture is imprinted in the coach's mind, it can be challenging to alter, particularly if it's negative.
 Coaches rely on their perceptions to decide player roles, ice time, and game strategies.
 A player seen as unreliable, lacking in certain skills, or possessing detrimental habits may find themselves sidelined or given limited opportunities to showcase their abilities.
+As players get older, a common trend is that they may possess strong core skating and puck-handling abilities but lack an understanding of offensive zone strategies or defensive zone responsibilities.
+Coaches seek players they can trust to effectively execute their systems and make smart decisions on the ice.

 To break free from a coach's limiting narrative, a player must take proactive steps to demonstrate growth and improvement.
 This starts with a heightened awareness of their weaknesses and a commitment to addressing them.
 Whether through focused training, seeking feedback from coaches, or studying game footage to pinpoint areas for development, the player must show dedication to overcoming their limitations.